joseluisesna/Gossip_in_Hungarian_firms/README.md

 # Gossip in Hungarian firms

 This repository contains the replication package for the article:
 Estévez, J. L., & Takács, K. (under review).
-Not receiving but sending more gossip: How network brokers shape the workplace grapevine. *journal*.
+Digging your structural hole?
+A group perspective on workplace gossip. *journal*.
 DOI: .

 **Software requirements**